- A Visual Guide to PMS Slideshow

 - Amenorrhea is a symptom and not a disease in itself, so amenorrhea can be prevented only to the extent that the underlying cause can be prevented.

-- Infertility and bone loss (osteoporosis) are complications of amenorrhea.
+- Infertility and possible bone loss (osteoporosis) are complications of amenorrhea.

 - Treatments may include surgical correction of anatomical abnormalities, medications or hormone therapies, and treatment of any underlying conditions responsible for amenorrhea.